 THE TEXAS SERIES

-BUY LINKS – EBOOKS
+BUY LINKS – EBOOK

 Riley’s past comes back to haunt him both professionally and personally.

 His dead brother left more than just bitter memories for Riley to deal with.
 The FBI get involved and suddenly it is more than his good name that is on the line.
 Jack is always there for him but how much more can Riley’s husband reasonably be able to understand?

 Especially when Riley finds out on his delayed honeymoon that he has a eight year old daughter he never knew existed…

 Night Owl Reviews – “….The writing flows in such a way that, if there are any bumps they are not noticed and the characters do not come across as singular aspects in that, while Jack is steady, he is also temperamental and caring.
 Riley may come across as lacking in confidence, but he draws strength from Jack and has a temper of his own.Wonderful read….”